tonymorris/blog/posts/2013-12-24-ride-report-mubbip-woo.markdown

 ----

 I suspect the yowie searchers didn't realise I was there in Conondale NP.
 They'd heard the bike coming, then heard it stop, believing me to have passed.
 The "mubbip woo" calls had started a few minutes after I'd stopped.
 As you can see, I made an attempt to say hi for a second meeting by approaching their location, but it was not to be.
 Not to be disturbing the yowies (and yowie searchers) in their habitat, I decided to move on.
 It's an enormous forest and we can all share.
-The only other species willing to socialise with me here were the Horse-flies.
+The only other species willing to socialise with me here were the horse-flies.
 Bye yowie searchers, it was fun again.
 Mubbip wooooooooooo!

 #### Exploring